savannahhlyles/ui-midterm/readme.md

 # Marquee Money
 *COMS W4170 User Interface Design – Midterm Project*

 **Marquee Money** is a Broadway box office analytics tool that lets users explore the financial and critical performance of shows.
 Designed as a CRUD web application, the site helps users search by show name and view weekly grosses, average ticket prices, theater capacity percentages, and critic scores.
-It’s tailored for anyone interested in Broadway trends — especially entertainment journalists covering award season.

 ## How to Run the Project Locally